prominenceai/deepstream-services-library/docs/api-source.md

 DslReturnType dsl_source_csi_sensor_id_get(const wchar_t* name,
     uint* sensor_id);
 ```
 This service gets the sensor-id setting for the named CSI Source.
-A unique sensor-id is assigned to each CSI Source on creation, starting with 0.
+A unique sensor-id is assigned to each CSI Source on creation starting with 0.
 The default setting can be overridden by calling [dsl_source_decode_uri_set](#dsl_source_decode_uri_set).
 The call will fail if the given sensor-id is not unique.
 If a source is deleted, the sensor-id will be re-assigned to a new CSI Source if one is created.

 **Parameters**
 * `name` - [in] unique name of the Source to query.